UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 ![medmotor](images/ev3brick.jpg)
 - we chose EV3 for its simplicity and versitality , easy sensor integration and fast development and built in safty features
 ### PROS AND CONS
+The LEGO EV3 Brick is a programmable robotics controller based on an ARM9 processor running a Linux-based operating system.
+It functions as the central control unit, managing sensor input, motor control, and autonomous robot operation.
 | **Pros** | **Cons** |
 |-----------|-----------|
 | Reliable and stable | Limited processing power |